3 Exciting Ways My Eyesight Improved Naturally…Without Even Trying

 Taking Off That Eyewear: Prescription Lenses [ Glasses / Contacts ]

-Of course, you are resting your eyes during that good quality sleep time, but we also need to rest our eyes by simply taking off your glasses / contacts.
+Of course, you are resting your eyes during that good quality sleep time, but we also need to rest our eyes by simply taking off your glasses / contacts, especially when working long hours, looking at computer screens.
 I remembered this was one of the first major things I saw my husband do.
 Though this came a lot later in my own journey.

 It wasn’t until the COVID-19 pandemic hit, and we weren’t leaving the house and driving as much as normal.
 I knew I didn’t need my contacts when we were just at home.
 So I took them out.
 As time went on, and we still weren’t going anywhere much, the longer I had them out.
 I didn’t necessarily leave them out with the thought of “I’m going to improve my vision”.
 I took them out because I didn’t need them while doing the things I was doing.